 Quorn chilli is a delicious alternative to beef chilli.
-I’ve made this tasty vegetarian family Quorn chilli recipe for many years now.
-This recipe is versatile in that you can also make it with beef if you’re a meat eater, or can’t get Quorn.
+This healthy vegetarian family Quorn chilli recipe is one that even meat eaters will enjoy!

 Although Lady Lynne and I are not strictly vegetarians we made the choice a number of years ago to cut down on red meat and stick to a mainly Mediterranean type diet.